 Creating pivot tables across multiple sheets

-First prepare data table.
-Next create a Table from each set of data.
+Go to each sheet containing data.
+Create a Table from each set of data.
 Go to Insert -> Table.

 Create a relationships between sheets

 You need to create Relationships.
 This is a column which connects your tables.
 If you know data bases this is such a primary key in database.

 Go to Ribbon.
 In the PivotTable Tools tab which appeared click Analyze -> Relationships.

 Now let’s create a New Relationship.
 For me it is id column which I have in my both tables.
 The most common are: order number, product number, id, name etc.

 Your Pivot Table is ready.
 Feel free to create one for data from Multiple Sheets.

 To create a pivot table from multiple sheets in Microsoft Excel, you can also use the “Consolidate” feature to combine the data from multiple worksheets into a single data range.
 Here’s how: